David Weir (writer): The Water Margin and Monkey

 Weir's scriptwriting credits include English-language adaptations of The Water Margin (1976–78, based on the Chinese story Water Margin) and Monkey (1978–80, based on Journey to the West).
 These two series were produced in Japan using local actors and crew and dubbed into English using British voice over artists.
 The original English scripts were conceived and written by Weir without the aid of translations, using only brief plot synopses.
 Weir later wrote a novelisation of The Water Margin, based on the BBC TV series.

 Weir was interviewed for the BBC magazine Radio Times from 10 to 17 November 1979, to coincide with the start of the second series of Monkey.
 During the interview, he expressed an interest in Buddhism and Eastern culture and religion, which would remain with him for the rest of his life.

 Doctor Who

-Weir wrote scripts for six episodes of the BBC science-fiction TV series Doctor Who that were considered too expensive for the original series and were never made, although they were originally due to form part of the fifteenth season, starring Tom Baker as the Fourth Doctor, in 1978.
-The episodes, collectively titled Killers of the Dark, would have introduced a race of cat people found to be living on Gallifrey, the homeworld of the Time Lords.
+Weir wrote the scripts for a six episode serial of the BBC science-fiction TV series Doctor Who that were considered too expensive for the original series and were never made, although they were originally due to form part of the fifteenth season, starring Tom Baker as the Fourth Doctor, in 1978.
+The serial, Killers of the Dark, would have introduced a race of cat people found to be living on Gallifrey, the homeworld of the Time Lords.